Weatherman and Skin Goddess

 Weatherman and Skin Goddess is a limited EP from singer-songwriter Robert Pollard.
-Only 1,000 CDs and 500 12 inch LPs were put into production and were made available exclusively on Pollard's website.
+Only 1,000 CDs and 500 12 inch LPs were produced and were made available exclusively on Pollard's website.
 Released on April 15, this marks the first release from Robert Pollard's record label Guided by Voices Inc.

-The title track is featured on Robert Pollard Is Off to Business.
+The title track is featured in Robert Pollard Is Off to Business.